 [ ] Upload through MyStatus.

-[ ] Upload portfolio as a single pdf through the portfolio credential on MyStatus.
+[ ] Upload a portfolio as a single pdf through a miscellaneous credential on MyStatus.

 The portfolio helps the reviewers determine your potential to perform successfully in a studio-based design curriculum.

 In order to review each application fairly and accurately, the reviewing committee requires evidence in one or more categories: